Basic Astronomy Terms

 Enter the number from the column to the left into the text box next to the appropriate word in the right-hand column.

-3. an object (natural or manmade) that is held by gravity and inertia in a circular or elliptical path around a larger object inertia
+2. an object (natural or manmade) that is held by gravity and inertia in a circular or elliptical path around a larger object orbit

-5. a star and all of its satellites universe
+3. a star and all of its satellites parsec

-8. the tendency of a body at rest to stay at rest, and of a body in motion to stay in motion, unless acted upon by another force light year
+4. the tendency of a body at rest to stay at rest, and of a body in motion to stay in motion, unless acted upon by another force universe

-9. the relatively empty area between and around stars, planets, and other celestial bodies gravity
+6. the relatively empty area between and around stars, planets, and other celestial bodies space

-11. the average distance from the earth to the sun (about 93 million miles; or 149.6 million kilometers) The Big Bang
+10. the average distance from the earth to the sun (about 93 million miles; or 149.6 million kilometers) light year

 Note: this website only uses cookies for session identification.
 However, we do not use crackers on this website.
 Not that there's anything wrong with crackers, but after one or two session cookies, we really don't need the extra calories.